Fatimah1403/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints the absolute path name of the current working directory.
+Scripts that Display current directory in a long format